CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-03.md

     ![](../media/Lab-03/connection-3.png)

-## Task 04: Start the Mirroring Process and Monitor Fabric Mirroring
+## Task 03: Start the Mirroring Process and Monitor Fabric Mirroring

+In this task, you will initiate the database mirroring process and monitor the status and synchronization of the mirrored databases in Microsoft Fabric.

 1. The **Monitor Replication** screen will allow you to mirror all data in the database by default.